Git pull is a command used to fetch and retrieve the remote repository changes and merge them into the local repository.

 When you run

 git pull, it performs two another commands behind the scene. which are

 git fetch and

-However, If the changes made to the remote and local repositories conflict with each other, Git will stop the merge process and prompt you to resolve the conflicts manually.
-You can use a merge tool to help you resolve the conflicts, or edit the files manually.
-Once you have resolved the conflicts, you can commit the changes and complete the merge process by running
+During this operation, If the changes made to the remote and local repositories conflict with each other, Git will stop the merge process and prompt you to resolve the conflicts manually.

 Git pull is an essential command for downloading the latest changes from the online repository into the local repository.
 This operation helps us to keep our local project up-to-date with the changes made by others.

 Here is the basic command:

 git pull origin [BRANCH-NAME]

 Once you run this command, it will generate another two commands behind the scenes, which are fetch and merge.
 Git will stop the merge process if the changes conflict with each other.